 SanVa Hostel is the cheapest hotel in Macau.
 If you’ve ever dreamed of staying in an old-world flophouse in the Far East, then this is your place.
 This old guesthouse is the only one of its kind now, so staying here is to see old Macau before it disappears.
 I’ve stayed here before, and the cheapest rooms are nothing more than a box with a bed in it, and all rooms have shared bathrooms.
 The Hospedaria is famous for being a set location for films.
 It’s located on Rua de Felicidade, one of the most picturesque old streets in Macau.
 Here is the review of my stay.

 [Rua Felicidade, Macau SAR – China.]

 Augusters Lodge used to be the go-to hostel in Macau.
 They have since closed down, and their website was recommending staying in Hong Kong.
 New accommodation laws (pushed by the powerful hotel lobby) seem be a reason for the lack of backpacker hostels in Macau.

-At the mid-range level (3-4 star), these are a good option if you prefer not to stay in a casino.
+At the mid-range level (3-4 stars), these are a good option if you prefer not to stay in a casino.

-At this stage Macau doesn’t have mid-range casino options like in Las Vegas, where you can find 3-star hotels for $40 a night.
-The all the casino operators are going for the luxury market, so maybe in a few years once the city has built itself out there will be more mid-range options.
+At this stage, Macau doesn’t have mid-range casino options like in Las Vegas, where you can find 3-star hotels for $40 a night.
+All the casino operators are going for the luxury market, so maybe in a few years once the city has built itself out there will be more mid-range options.

 5 star hotels in Macau

-Most of the luxury hotels in Macau are part of a casino, so if you are here to gamble there is usually a hotel promotion on somewhere that is offering a discount rate.
-It’s worth filtering your search results to 5 stars as there are often deals on that would make this a cheap luxury break.
+Most of the luxury hotels in Macau are part of a casino, so if you are here to gamble there is usually a hotel promotion somewhere that is offering a discount rate.
+It’s worth filtering your search results to 5 stars as there are often deals that would turn this visit into a cheap luxury break.

 [Wynn Macau Hotel.]